 Instead of traveling to Sydney, Australia, however, Lost utilized the beautiful new Hawaii Convention Center as its set for the Sydney Airport.

-The glass-front center opened in 1998 and features bold architecture, a $2 million Hawaiian art collection, and features such as a rooftop tropical garden, glass-encased meeting rooms and outdoor function spaces lined with giant palm trees.
-The architects of the design/build team - Loschky, Marquardt and Nesholm; and Wimberly, Allison, Tong and Goo - gave special attention to the idea of relating the building to its Waikiki environment and Hawaii's history and culture.
+The glass-front center opened in 1998 and features a rooftop tropical garden, glass-encased meeting rooms and outdoor function spaces lined with giant palm trees.
+The architects gave special attention to the idea of relating the building to its Waikiki environment and Hawaii's history and culture.

-Lost Season 1, Episode 20: Do No Harm is an episode that raises many more questions than it answers.
+Lost Season 1, Episode 20 is an episode that raises many more questions than it answers.
 It is a back story about Jack.
 We learn that Jack has saved the life of a woman named Sara in an automobile accident and in the course of her recovery they have fallen in love and intend to be married.
-Whether Jack and Sara are actually pronounced man and wife has not been answered.
+Whether Jack and Sara are actually pronounced man and wife have not been answered.
 Nor do we yet know what has happened to Sara since Jack never has mentioned her on the island, nor does he wear his wedding ring.

-The location where their wedding was filmed was at the world famous Kahala Hotel and Resort, located at 5000 Kahala Avenue just east of Diamond Head.
-This is a beautiful resort which you can read more about in our review of the resort.
+The location where their wedding was filmed was at the world famous Kahala Hotel & Resort, just east of Diamond Head.

 The wedding scene was filmed at the wedding gazebo on the east end of the property near the shoreline.